Nonlinear Classification in SVM by KKT:

 SVM kernel Functions:

-Support vector machine algorithm uses some functions that may vary according to the situation and the type of data set.
+The support vector machine algorithm uses some functions that may vary according to the situation and the type of data set.
 These functions are called kernels.
-The functionality of a kernel is to feed the data set into and then separate the data according to the range of kernel.
-We can use a different kind of kernel in different scenarios.
-There is a different kind of kernels available for example:
+The functionality of a kernel is to feed the data set into and then separate the data according to the range of Kernel.
+We can use a different kind of Kernel in different scenarios.
+There is a different kind of kernels available, for example: